-Where camp accommodation is not available the Employer will pay a minimum per diem subsistence of \$110 per day except for subsistence rates established for a specific communities and regions as posted at www.liuna.org/befault.aspx?alias=www.liuna.org/local1111.

-- (b) (i) Where the subsistence is insufficient to provide for reasonable room and board the Employer will provide room and board at no cost to the Employee.
-In such cases the subsistence allowance shall be reviewed and, if necessary, adjusted by the following procedure: - (ii) Either the subsistence allowance may be adjusted by mutual consent between the Employer and the Union, or the Business Manager of the Union may request that the Executive Director of the Building Trades of Alberta issue a formal written request to the Coordinating Committee of Registered Employers' Organization that a Subsistence Review Committee be established.
+- (c) A minimum per diem subsistence of \$110 per day, except for subsistence rates established for specific communities and regions as posted at www.clra.org. - The parties agree that whenever possible, camp accommodation is preferable to the provision of room and board, and that the provision of room and board is preferable to the payment of subsistence allowance; however, any of these three options will satisfy the employer's obligations pursuant to this article. - All camps must meet the standards as set out in the Building Trades of Alberta and Construction Labour Relations, an Alberta Association 2018-2025 Camp Rules and Regulations, or any successor thereto.
+All grievances concerning a camp will be resolved through the grievance procedure provided in the B.T.A. / C.L.R.A.
+Camp Rules and Regulations. - When providing room and board, the employer may directly book and pay for the room and provide a \$60 food allowance, or in the alternative, advise the worker of acceptable options for lodgings and reimburse the worker room and board costs upon submitted receipts. - Where the subsistence is insufficient to provide for reasonable room and board the Employer will provide room and board at no cost to the Employee.
+In such cases the subsistence allowance shall be reviewed and, if necessary, adjusted by the following procedure: - Either the subsistence allowance may be adjusted by mutual consent between the Employer and the Union, or the Business Manager of the Union may request that the Executive Director of the Building Trades of Alberta issue a formal written request to the Coordinating Committee of Registered Employers' Organization that a Subsistence Review Committee be established.
 Alternatively, an Employer may request that the Coordinating Committee of Registered Employers' Organizations issue a formal written request to the Executive Director of the Building Trades of Alberta that a Subsistence Review Committee be established.
-Upon formal written request the Subsistence Review Committee shall meet within five (5) working days of such request.

-- (iii) The Subsistence Review Committee will consist of: - One (1) representative appointed by the Building Trades of Alberta; - One (1) representative appointed by the Coordinating Committee of Registered Employers' Organizations; - One (1) representative appointed by the National Maintenance Council; and - One (1) representative appointed by the Boilermaker Contractors Association on behalf of Contractors signatory to the National Maintenance Agreement and/or the General Presidents Agreement.
+Upon formal written request the Subsistence Review Committee shall meet within five (5) working days of such request. - (b) The Subsistence Review Committee will consist of: - 1 representative appointed by the BTA; - 1 representative appointed by the Coordinating Committee - 1 representative appointed by the NMC - 1 representative appointed by the BCA on behalf of contractors signatory to the NMA and GPMA